Progress report for SW18-500

 Educational & Outreach Activities

 - Annual field tours – A cover crop specific field tour was held on June 3, 2019 with approximately 40 participants.
 An additional research center Field Day was held on August 14, 2019 with cover crop resources presented to 50 area participants including farmers, ranchers, Extension personnel, and community members.
+A 2020 field tour was originally planned but was not held due to COVID-19.

 - Soil Sampling Demonstration, Veteran’s Homestead Project, April 2019, Hesperus, CO.